hhaidrr/notes/product-engineering/industry-research/software-industry/history/touch_screens.md

 ## Following Cons
 ### 1. Tactile Feedback
 However this also made use lose tactile feedback from the interface.
-For some applications this is more valuable. e.g. driving, flying, etc. where the visual priority is elswhere, especially in highly reactive or fast-paced environments.
+For some applications this is more valuable. e.g. driving, flying, etc. where the visual priority is elsewhere, especially in highly reactive or fast-paced environments.
 Touch screens can be less reliable since they cannot be operated without looking at them as well as with physical interfaces.